 The money order may not be valid if it is not signed.
 The line may instead read “Signature” or “Purchaser.”
-Do not to sign the back where it is marked “Endorsement Signature.”
-That is where the recipient of the money order will sign before cashing it in.
+Do not sign the back where it is marked “Endorsement Signature.”
+You do not need to include an endorsement signature on the money order, that is where the recipient will sign before cashing it in.

 As mentioned above, there are several places to purchase a money order.
-There is typically a small fee involved in purchasing a money order, which varies by location.
+There is typically a small fee involved, which varies by location.

 Money orders can be purchased at the postal service for up to $1,000.
 The fee is about $2.00.

 Many grocery stores, pharmacies, convenience stores and other establishments offer money order services.
-The fee is usually minimal, about 80 cents, but keep in mind that the amount you can purchase for a money order may be limited.
+The fee is usually minimal, about 80 cents, but keep in mind that the amount you can purchase may be limited.

 You can also purchase money orders at money store locations that offer these services.

 Money orders are also a great way to pay bills if you don’t have a checking account, or if you want to send money to someone as a gift.
-Just be sure to check that the business or individual will accept a money order if you elect to pay this way.
+Just be sure to check that the business or individual will accept if you elect to pay this way.